 About Jason

-City of a Million Dreams: A History of New Orleans at Year 300 (2018) is Jason Berry’s tenth book, and the basis for a companion film documentary he is producing, slated for release in 2020.
+City of a Million Dreams: A History of New Orleans at Year 300 (2018) is Jason Berry’s tenth book, and his film based on the book is in festivals and outreach screenings.
+Visit the film site

-Jason Berry achieved prominence for his reporting on the Catholic Church crisis in Lead Us Not Into Temptation (1992),.
+Jason Berry achieved prominence for his milestone reporting on the Catholic Church clergy abuse crisis in Lead Us Not Into Temptation (1992).
 He has been widely interviewed in the national media, with many appearances on Nightline, Oprah, ABC and CNN.
 USA Today called Berry “the rare investigative reporter whose scholarship, compassion and ability to write with the poetic power of Robert Penn Warren are in perfect balance.”

 Vows of Silence: The Abuse of Power in the Papacy of John Paul II, written with Gerald Renner (2004) has Spanish, Polish and Italian editions.
 The film Jason produced from the book won Best TV Documentary Award at 2008 Docs D.F. — Mexico City International Festival of Documentary Film — with air dates in Spain, Ireland and Italy.